Qualified Rehab Centers Understand the Importance of Dual Diagnosis Treatment Programs

 Once a rehabilitation program for dual diagnosis has been completed, an ongoing support system is just as crucial as the integrated program.
-Access to counselors, support groups and other recovery resources such as the Ocean Hills 12 Step Recovery Program, are important in assisting the transition back into society and daily life.
+Access to counselors, support groups, and other recovery resources such as the Ocean Hills 12 Step Recovery Program, is important in assisting the transition back into society and daily life.

 Adjusting and evolving as time moves forward can be stressful for someone with a co-occurring diagnosis, but resources like transitional housing should be utilized to help minimize their chance of a relapse.

 If you or someone you love is in need of dual diagnosis treatment in California, please contact us today.
 We specialize in the care you’re looking for, using the latest strategies in dual diagnosis treatment.